Saint Stephen’s Weekly Prayers for the week of March 26, 2023

 Good Morning, Saint Stephen’s Church,

-Anglican Cycle of Prayer: The Nippon Sei Ko Kai (Anglican Church in Japan)
+Anglican Cycle of Prayer: The Anglican Church of South America

 Our Leaders: Joseph Biden, President of the United States; Kathy Hochul, Governor of New York State; Gary McCarthy, Mayor of Schenectady

 Our Church Leaders: Justin Welby, Archbishop of Canterbury; Michael Curry, Presiding Bishop; Michael G. Smith and Carol Gallagher, Assisting Bishops; Marshall Vang and Sally Heiligman, our supply priests; and Allison de Kanel, our lay reader

 Those who are in need of strength and healing: Mary Ann, Marilyn, Vincent, June, Bill, Chris, Sal, the Humphrey Family, Marshall, and Joe